-Whether you are a Fringe first-timer or an experienced veteran, there are lots of opportunities to make the 2016 Edinburgh Festival Fringe your greenest yet.
-Here are just some of the ways to reduce the environmental impact of your Fringe involvement.
+Whether you are a Fringe first-timer or an experienced veteran, there are lots of opportunities to make the your experience at Edinburgh Festival Fringe your greenest yet.

 Every year, the Edinburgh Festival Fringe hosts hundreds of temporary venues, visiting companies from around the world and thousands of productions, all over the course of a single month.
 However, even in this fleetingly temporary festival setting, there are many ways of reducing the environmental impact of your show.